 Not consuming enough sodium has been linked to adverse effects, but taking in too much can negatively impact health as well.

-Instant ramen noodles are very high in sodium, with one package containing 1,760 mg of sodium, or 73% of the RDI.
+Instant ramen noodles are very high in sodium, with one package containing 1,760 mg of sodium, or 88% of the 2-gram recommendation suggested by the WHO.

 Consuming just one package of ramen noodles per day would make it very difficult to keep sodium intake close to the current dietary recommendations.